-Our Favorite Activities for Kids in Bali
+Our Favorite Activities for Kids in Bali in 2022

-Our Favorite Activities for Kids in Bali
+Bali With Kids: Our Favourite Activities for Kids in Bali

 If your kids like a bit of action and adventure they will love Aussie Bali Adventures.
 Designed for families with young kids and teenagers, this tour is suitable for all ages between 2 – 65 years, so you can bring the whole family!
 Kids can ride with their parents (2 yrs and above), or by themselves (10-12 yrs and above) depending on confidence and experience.

 Drop in for one activity or enjoy all three… Either way is a kids wonderland at Finns Recreation Club, which is located in Canggu.
 Home to Bounce – Bali’s only trampoline park, Strike – a super cool tenpin bowling alley and Splash – a waterpark featuring many slides, large pools and plenty of spots to dine & drink pool side… There will be guaranteed smiles all round (and plenty of calories burned) at Finns Rec Club.